 - The protagonists of the slasher movie Severance are a sales team out on a team building weekend in the Hungarian wilderness.

 - Mean Girls had a high-school version of the falling-backwards exercise: Everyone was supposed to admit a flaw, then fall backwards.
 One of the members of the Alpha Bitch Girl Posse apologized for being so beautiful it made everyone jealous.
-After she turns around, everyone except for one girl walks away in disgust.
+After she turns around, everyone except for one girl (another member of the Girl Posse) walks away in disgust.
 You can probably guess the outcome.
+Played with when another girl falls and everyone catches her — and her very heavy electric wheelchair.

 - In Birthday Girl, the bank branch managers are doing the falling backwards exercise.
 The catchers fail at their role because they are stunned at the sight of their model employee stuffing a couple of guitar cases full of money in the vault room across the hall.